Half-Epsilon/Half-Epsilon.github.io/index.md

 ### No Holistic Solution

 - The Blockchain Hardware Security Modules (HSM) industry is focused on solving the storage related concerns.
-- Recently, an InterVASP Messaging Standard (IVMS-101) has been developed to aid Travel Rule Compliance.
+- Recently, the InterVASP Messaging Standard (IVMS-101) has been developed to aid Travel Rule Compliance.
 - Several concerns remain unaddressed.
 No holistic solution.

 ### Half Epsilon's Technical Breakthrough